In Focus Sessions

 - To Stream or Not to Stream?
 The paradox of not cannibalising your physical attendance by offering a live stream, Conal McCullough

-- Transforming spaces for events, Caroline Hutchison and Meredith Lambert
+- Transforming spaces for events, Meredith Lambert

 - Cyber Security in Events: How to Avoid Becoming the Next Victim of Cyber Criminals, Josh Lemon